-Individual Retirement Accounts (IRAs) are designated retirement savings accounts that allow you to set aside money and offer tax advantages on those funds.
-Several different types of IRAs exist, and they vary based on factors like types of contributions, tax advantages, income requirements and limits, age limits for contributions, and withdrawals.
-The main difference between them is when you pay income taxes on your contributions to the plan.
+Individual Retirement Accounts (IRAs) are retirement savings accounts that provide special tax advantages not available for other types of savings accounts.
+IRAs vary based on types of contributions, tax advantages, income requirements and limits, and age limits for contributions and withdrawals, but the main difference is when you pay income taxes on the money.
+The three most popular types are Traditional, Roth and Simplified Employee Pension (SEP) IRAs.

-Navy Federal offers 3 types of IRAs: Traditional, Roth and Simplified Employee Pensions (SEPs).
-You can choose to have just one, or you can utilize a mix of these accounts depending on your financial situation, employment status or personal preference.
-Traditional and SEP IRAs offer tax deductions for contributions, while Roth IRAs allow you to grow earnings tax-free.
-With Traditional and SEP IRAs, you pay taxes when you withdraw the money in the retirement plan.
-With a Roth IRA, you pay taxes at the time you contribute, but the eventual distribution is tax-free as long as you meet certain requirements.
-Here's a more in-depth look at how these 3 IRAs compare:
+Traditional and SEP IRAs allow tax deductions for contributions, while Roth IRAs allow you to withdraw your money in retirement tax-free.
+With traditional and SEP IRAs, you pay taxes when you withdraw money from the retirement plan.
+With a Roth IRA, you pay taxes at the time you contribute, but the eventual distribution is tax-free, as long as you meet certain requirements.
+Here's a more in-depth look at how these three IRAs compare.

 Simplified Employee Pension (SEP) IRA

 Putting money in: SEPs allow self-employed individuals and businesses to contribute to a retirement plan for themselves/their employees.
 These plans allow both employers and employees to contribute to the account subject to certain restrictions, and contributions are tax-deductible for the employer.
 Contribution limits are higher for SEP IRAs—a maximum of 25 percent of the employee’s income (up to $57,000).

 Tax-deferred savings: Contributions and earnings grow tax-deferred until withdrawn.